ps-ds-lab/sd-lab-30432-mirunabetianu/README.md

 ## Project Description

 C# application which aims to design an online marketplace.
-The application has three types of users: the buyer, the salesman and the administrator of the platform.
-All of them have to provide a username and a password in order to use the application.
+The application has three types of users: the user (which can be either seller or buyer), the advertiser and the administrator of the platform.
+All of them have to provide a username and a password in order to use the site.

-This kind of online marketplace is based on announcements.
-A salesman posts an announcement of whatever he has to sell and then waits for a message from a possible buyer.
-The buyer can search through a wide collection of items ( furniture, bikes, clothes, electronics etc.) and then add the items that (s)he likes into a wishlist.

-The salesman can perform the following operations:
-* CRUD on announcements
-* Receive messages from the buyer and then chat

 The user can perform the following operations:
-* Send messages to the seller
+* Add a product
+* Receive a notification when his product is sold
+* See the products by category or a collection of recommendations
+* Rate/Buy a product (after buying, a receipt is generated - *.pdf/.txt)
+* Apply as an advertiser

+The advertiser can perform the following operations:
+* CRUD on ads

 The administrator can perform the following operations:
-* Give restriction to the salesman's announcements
+* CRUD the categories
-* Give recommandations to the buyer based on his/her wishlist
+* Validate&Add new advertisers

 ## Implementation steps